 If you have intellectual property you would like to protect, contact The Kinney Firm, P.A. to learn more through your complimentary consultation.

 SHOULD BAND MEMBERS HAVE A CONTRACT AMONG THEMSELVES?

 Some questions to ask yourself: If you are creating a band name, music, lyrics, etc., who owns them?
 What share is owned by whom?
 Are the music and lyrics being co-created or are different members contributing to different aspects of the music and writing differently?
 What happens if a band member leaves?
 Can they still perform the songs?
 There is a lot to consider with Copyright Ownership, Music Publishing and Administration and Licensing, etc., which is why every band needs at least a basic contract wherein the band members can agree how they want to work together.

 Rian brings a multi-dimensional perspective to sports and entertainment law because she’s been on both sides of the table.
-Ms. Kinney is a Florida High School Girls Basketball State Champion that competed in the Amateur Athletic Union’s national basketball tournament three times, competed in Florida’s Cross Country State Finals twice, went through the college student-athlete recruitment process, she was accepted to United States Military Academy at West Point, auditioned for American Idol, has eaten fire, been skydiving, is a half-marathoner, is licensed SCUBA diver, an avid world traveler and her first book is being published this year.
+Ms. Kinney is a Florida High School Girls Basketball State Champion that competed in the Amateur Athletic Union’s national basketball tournament three times, competed in Florida’s Cross Country State Finals twice, went through the college student-athlete recruitment process, she was accepted to United States Military Academy at West Point, auditioned for American Idol, has eaten fire, been skydiving, is a half-marathoner, is licensed SCUBA diver, an avid world traveler and her first book, “The Big Secret”, is being released May 4, 2017.